SterlingPeet/cookiecutter-fprime-component/README.rst

             "Prjct/Grp"
       - This is the path from the F Prime root to the current directory, not including the component's folder.
 Do not add a ``/`` to the front or back of the path.

+    * - ``component_path_to_fprime_root``
+      - .. code:: python

+            "../.."
+      - This is the path from the current directory to the F Prime root, not including the components's folder.
+Do not add a ``/`` to the front or back of the path.

     * - ``component_namespace``
       - .. code:: python